-Council Priorities continue to be delivered as a result of sound financial management in order to deal with the budget challenges.
-General Fund reserves have increased by £1.126m with Housing Revenue Account Balances increasing by £3.8m.
+Council Priorities continue to be delivered as a result of sound financial management although reliance on the Councils reserves has resulted in a decrease in General Fund Reserve Balances of £689k in order to manage the budget challenges.
+Housing Revenue Account Balances have increased by £3.2m.

-The 2018/19 Budget and the Medium Term Financial Plan, approved by Council on 8 March 2018, shows a balanced position after a wide ranging review of activities and proactively seeking reductions in costs and more efficient ways of working to ensure this position continues.
+The 2019/20 Budget and the Medium Term Financial Plan, approved by Council on 27 February 2019, shows a balanced position after a wide ranging review of activities and proactively seeking reductions in costs and more efficient ways of working to ensure this position continues.
 Within the capital programme, funding has been allocated to support growth in the district, specifically for commercial investments, more affordable housing, investment in new technology and improvements to private sector housing.
+The Council's approach to finance will continue to evolve, aiding the self-service nature of financial / service management in all operations.
+This working model also supports current, and future, changes in the Council as a whole as it strives to increase income, reduce costs, manage demand, transform working practices, introduce innovation and maintain performance.